 Tuition Reimbursement is provided to benefit eligible employees at Bonner County to support and encourage training and education in areas related to their job duties, professional development, and safety.
-Employees will need to apply for and receive approval from their Department Head and Elected Official prior to enrolling in the course.
+Employees will need to apply for and receive approval from the BOCC.